 All academically-accepted applicants must receive medical clearance to enroll in the Corps of Cadets at The Citadel.
 More information here.

-The Health, Exercise, and Sport Science Department, in conjunction with the Office of the Commandant.
+The Health, Exercise, and Sport Science Department administers the CPEP in conjunction with the Office of the Commandant.
 Based upon the idea that effective leaders take pride in their own level of physical fitness, the CPEP focuses on two crucial components: body composition and physical training (PT).
-Cadets are expected to meet and maintain prescribed height and weight requirements.
-In addition, the Corps of Cadets is required to take a PT test each semester.
+Cadets must meet and maintain prescribed height and weight requirements.
+In addition, the Corps of Cadets must take a PT test each semester.
 To be classified as physically proficient, cadets must perform satisfactorily in both these areas.
-They must also be physically proficient to be considered for rank in their sophomore, junior, and senior years.
+Physical proficiency is required in the consideration of rank in sophomore, junior, and senior years, physical proficiency is required.

-The Citadel Physical Fitness Test (CPFT) is given at various times during each semester.
-Any cadet failing to meet minimum standards at any application of the test will be assigned to a remedial physical fitness program.
+The CPFT is given at various times during each semester.
+In addition, a remedial physical fitness program is assigned to any cadet failing to meet minimum standards at any application of the test.
 Cadets must satisfactorily pass the physical fitness test to be physically proficient, which is a requirement to qualify for class privileges and graduation.
-NOTE: The sit-ups and push-ups are timed tests.
-You must complete the minimum required in two minutes – two minutes for the sit-up portion; another two minute period for the push-up portion.
+There is a timed test for the sit-ups and push-ups with minimum requirements.

-Required Physical Education Program (RPED) is designed to provide an exemplary environment and experiences which contribute to an improved quality of life for the student.
-The program offers basic instruction in adult and lifetime physical fitness, healthful living, physical activities and recreational sports which are of immediate and lasting value.
-Each student is required to complete RPED 250, Contemporary Health Foundations, and RPED 251, Foundations of Fitness and Exercise, as well as two different activity courses.
+The RPED provides an exemplary environment and experiences which contribute to an improved quality of life for the student.
+The program offers basic instruction in adult and lifetime physical fitness, healthful living, physical activities, and recreational sports which are of immediate and lasting value.
+Each student must complete RPED 250, Contemporary Health Foundations, and RPED 251, Foundations of Fitness and Exercise, and two different activity courses.